 Milton Harris studies corporate finance and governance and the economics of contracts, especially corporate financial contracts.
-His current interests include the economics of credit ratings and how bank regulators can induce banks to take less risk and disclose bad news.
+His current interests include the economics of credit ratings and bank regulation.
 Harris is a fellow of the Econometric Society and of the American Finance Association, and is a former president of the Western Finance Association and the Society for Financial Studies.
+He is also a senior fellow of the Finance Theory Group.

 After graduating from Rice University in 1968 with a bachelor's degree in mathematics, Harris worked as a mathematician for the U.S. Naval Research Laboratory until 1971.
 In 1973, he earned a master's degree in economics from the University of Chicago and received his PhD in 1974 with a dissertation entitled "Optimal Planning Under Transaction Costs and General Equilibrium."
 He joined the Chicago Booth faculty in 1987.

-When not working, Harris is an avid skier.
+When not working, Harris is an avid skier and pursues his interest in photography.

 ||The Economics of Information